ChKyurkchieva/TheUncodedOneGame/README.md

 ## My solution for "The Uncoded One Game"
-The final challenge of "The C# player's guide" book written by RB Whitaker. https://csharpplayersguide.com
+My solution to the final challenge of "The C# player's guide" book written by RB Whitaker. https://csharpplayersguide.com